JaliDevg/CIS18A_Project/README.md

 > (Prompt #1)

 ## Objective:
-The purpose of this project is to allow the customer to select a food item from the menu and delivery to desired address with a displayed summary.
+The purpose of this project is to create a delivery service program that would allow the customer to select a food item from the menu and deliver it to the desired address.
+The user's food order must display an order summary and must be placed during the restaurant’s business hours.

 ## Table of Contents:
 1. [Restaurant Logo](#restaurant-logo)